Moh-Nafi/Neural_Network_Projects/CNN_Image_Classification_Model/README.md

+# Building an Image Classification Model using CNN
 ![cats_vs_dogs_samples](https://github.com/Moh-Nafi/Neural_Network_Projects/assets/133475571/ece10b6b-0f95-4424-8cb4-c5e129de8aec)

-Having to train an image classification model using only very little data is a common situation, which you likely encounter yourself in practice if you ever do computer vision in a professional context.
+Encountering situations where we need to train an image classification model with limited data is quite common, especially in professional computer vision applications.

-Having "few" samples can mean anywhere from a few hundreds to a few tens of thousands of images.
-As a practical example, we will focus on classifying images as "dogs" or "cats", in a dataset containing 4000 pictures of cats and dogs (2000 cats, 2000 dogs).
-We will use 2000 pictures for training, 1000 for validation, and finally 1000 for testing.
+The term "few" samples can encompass a range, spanning from a few hundred to a few tens of thousands of images.
+To illustrate, we will focus on a specific scenario: classifying images as "dogs" or "cats" using a dataset containing 4000 pictures, equally split between cats and dogs (2000 each).
+Our approach involves using 2000 images for training, 1000 for validation, and the remaining 1000 for testing.

-In this section, we will review one basic strategy to tackle this problem: training a new model from scratch on what little data we have.
-We will start by naively training a small convnet on our 2000 training samples, without any regularization, to set a baseline for what can be achieved.
-This will get us to a classification accuracy of 71%.
-At that point, our main issue will be overfitting.
-Then we will introduce *data augmentation*, a powerful technique for mitigating overfitting in computer vision.
-By leveraging data augmentation, we will improve our network to reach an accuracy of 82%.
+In this section, we will explore a fundamental strategy to address this challenge: training a new model from scratch with our limited data.
+Initially, we will train a small ConvNet on the 2000 training samples without applying any regularization, serving as our baseline to assess achievable performance.
+The primary concern here will be overfitting.
+Subsequently, we will introduce the concept of data augmentation, a powerful technique to combat overfitting in computer vision.
+Leveraging **data augmentation** will enable us to enhance our network's performance, achieving an accuracy of 82%.